tplinderoth/PopGenomicsTools/README.md

 ```

 **--rmat** : This is a whitespace-delimited, square matrix of pairwise relatedness values.
 This file must contain a header (as the first row) with the IDs for the
 individuals represented by the rows/colums.
 Diagonal entries must be a numeric value, typically 1.
-An example of small relatedness matrix:
+An example of a small relatedness matrix:
 ```
 APZ-F     PGZ-F     ROZ-F     ORZ-F     OOZ-F
 1         0.079762  2.5e-05   0.019089  0.031298